Universal draft a call to arms for Israeli Arabs

 A court decision earlier this year to annul a draft law has forced the government to review rules surrounding military and civilian conscription of young men, with growing calls for all members of Israel's disparate society to share the burden.

-The inward-looking ultra-Orthodox community has long been mobilised to forestall efforts to curtail bible study for their young men and draw them into the military.
+The inward-looking ultra-Orthodox community has long been mobilized to forestall efforts to curtail bible study for their young men and draw them into the military.

 Muslim and Christian Arabs, who make up 20 percent of the Israeli population and complain of cradle-to-grave discrimination, are only now being sucked into the debate.